shervinazadi/GSS_Call_Python/README.md

 - Ability to create and delete points
 - Ability to create and delete primitives
 - Catching the errors of the subprocess

+---

+# GSS-Lab

+This project is part of the stup fot Generative Sciences & Systems Lab Setup.
+It is currently being developed by [Shervin Azadi](https://github.com/shervinazadi) and [Pirouz Nouria](https://github.com/Pirouz-Nourian) at GSS-Lab, Department of Architectural Engineering and Technology, at TU Delft.